apleith/dissertation_logger/README.md

 The bots is defaulted to having 2 bots log 50 channels.
 The Twitch API limits you to 100 responses, which would be logged by 4 bots (i.e., 25 bots per channel).
 You can alter this distribution in manager.py or the default number of channels in main.py.

+I ran these bots on a small cluster of Raspberry Pis running Rasbian.
+This code has worked on all versions of Linux I have tested it on, including Ubuntu on Windows.

 You **must** have a Twitch account to use this logger.

 **NOTE:** I am not a programmer.
 This is strictly public so that it's accessible to those with whom I discuss my dissertation.